On-site kitchen inspection

 Electrical capacity

-Panel amperage, dedicated circuits for the line, and whether the existing service supports the equipment package you intend to install without a utility upgrade.
+Visible panel amperage, dedicated circuits for the line, and whether the existing service appears to support the equipment package you intend to install without a utility upgrade.
+Any verification or work is referred to a licensed electrician.

 - 09

 NFPA 96, NFPA 17A, UL-300, local building code, ventilation code (IMC) and IFC reference points.
-Identifies code-required upgrades a fit-out will need before opening.
+A documentation map of which codes apply and where a fit-out is likely to need upgrades — not a code-compliance certification.

 - 10